Associate of Science Degree

 The UCC Forest Management program prepares students for transfer to the Forestry bachelor’s degree program at Oregon State University (OSU).
 The curriculum is intended to meet the requirements for the first two years of coursework necessary for application to the professional program in the College of Forestry – Forest Management Option at OSU.

-Find out about jobs and career paths in Forest Management.
+Find out about jobs and career paths in Forestry: Forest Management: Associate of Science Degree.

 The Forest Management curriculum is intended to meet the requirements for the first two years of coursework necessary for application to the professional program in the College of Forestry – Forest Management Option at OSU.